JFWenisch/ipfix-generator/README.md

 - **Customizable Parameters**: Configure various parameters for IPFIX message generation.

-please create a github readme for my project.
-It generates ipfix messages for testing purposes and has a graphical interface and can also be used via it's API and REST
-Sure!
-Here's a sample README for your project:

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.